 These dogs are ideal for active families since they consider themselves part of the family and want to be involved in everything.

 They are perfect for taking out on walking and hiking trails.

 Breeding Traits of Labrador Retrievers

-If the parents are bred as companion dogs, then their pups may not be as ideal for agility competitors as a puppy who comes from parents who compete in agility.
+If the parents are bred as companion dogs, their pups may not be as ideal for agility competitors as a puppy from parents who compete in agility.

-Although, excessive energy is a trait of most labs, so they will likely still be excited to get out and go for that walk, run, or even to just play fetch.
+Although excessive energy is a trait of most labs, so they will likely still be excited to get out and go for that walk, run, or even just play fetch.

-During their puppy stage, most Labrador retrievers are destructive and hyper, but they are also patient enough that if you work with them, they are very trainable.
+Most Labrador retrievers are destructive and hyper during their puppy stage, but they are also patient enough that they are very trainable if you work with them.

 Labrador Retriever's General Health and Common Ailments

 As a general rule, Labrador retrievers are a healthy lot, but there are three main health issues that you should be aware of—hip dysplasia, elbow dysplasia, and retinal atrophy (or cataracts).